-How to Create Rhythm With a Year Round Homeschool Schedule
+How to Create A Year Round Homeschool Schedule

 Six Weeks On, Three Weeks Off

 We start school very early, usually right after fair, or the second week in August.
-With the heat building, kids exhausted from showing animals, mom is tired, house is a mess, starting school actually works in this time.
+Starting school actually works for us well here.
 We may not start until Wednesday that week, giving us a few days to rest after fair, but we start that week.

 We’re always so relieved to have a huge chunk of the school year done before the holidays invade into our school time and I never feel like we have to rush at the end of the year to get it all in.

 Once you have your start date, you can move on to the next step.

 Step 2: Fill in all holidays and breaks